AserJuma/dev-mind-speed/README.md

 Security Considerations

-Input Validation: Basic input validation is performed but could be enhanced with more comprehensive sanitization.
+Input Validation: Basic input validation is done, but more can be added.
 Queries: Prepared Statement used for more reliability.
-Type Safety: More can be done to reinforce type-safety.